transcelerate/ddf-home/CaT_FAQ.md

 <p></p>
 In addition, we want to:
 <p></p>
-- <b>Create Community Engagement</b>: Build up open-source community within the ecosystem and encourage future participation in long-term development/governance of the DDF solutions.
+- <strong>Create Community Engagement</strong>: Build up open-source community within the ecosystem and encourage future participation in long-term development/governance of the DDF solutions.
 Ideally, this creates positive momentum in the community, allowing organizations to integrate DDF into product roadmaps as result of the event.
 <p></p>
-- <b>Be a Catalyst for Innovation</b>: As a gathering of developers across the clinical studies space, we should have the best opportunity and environment for novel concepts and designs to be built and shared with the community.
+- <strong>Be a Catalyst for Innovation</strong>: As a gathering of developers across the clinical studies space, we should have the best opportunity and environment for novel concepts and designs to be built and shared with the community.
 <p></p>
 </details>
 <p></p>